FrancesCoronel/personal-website-v3/_posts/2015-01-05-interview-hack-reactor.md

     pre-work?** When a student is accepted, a large amount of pre-work gets assigned for them to accomplish.
 There is a number of mandatory exercises, and then about 2/3 of that is recommended work.
 Of that recommended work, Code School classes are recommended.
-It’s still a very tiny portion.
+It's still a very tiny portion.
 4.  **During the actual course, do you guys use online learning software like that?** No, the curriculum is mostly focused around projects